EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Breck: Funding clearing house.
 16 live proposals folks, we need some winnowing and help writing.

+Sebastian: Testing special code like MPI - how?
+Issues: additional dependencies (MPI installation+build boost libraries) and requirement to build .cpp file with mpicxx compiler.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._